serpcompany/serp-apps/README.md

 # Supersaas V3

 > [!WARNING]
-> Supersaas V3 is still in progress.
-The code is not production ready but quite usable.
+> Supersaas V3 is still in beta.
+Expect minor bugs, I am working really fast to get these fixed.

+> [!NOTE]
+> I suggest using this verion over the V2 - Its already quite stable and functional.
+I am still writing the docs.
+I will release it very soon (DM me in case if you need any help)

 There are two versions of the repo